-An acid dye is a broad category of dye that is used primarily on protein fibers.
-The acid refers to the environment necessary for the dye molecules to bond to the fiber.
+An acid dye is a broad category of dye that is used primarily on protein fibres.
+The acid refers to the environment necessary for the dye molecules to bond to the fibre.
 Acid is added to the dye bath along with the dye.
 Dyes in this category include commercially made powder dyes that require acid or Kool-Aid and food coloring.

 A base yarn is another way to say undyed yarn.
-Different fiber compositions react to different dyes.
+Different fibre compositions react to different dyes.
 We recommend recording which base yarn you use in your dyer’s journal.

 A pH greater than 7.
 The opposite of acidic.
 Some dyes can be shifted, meaning the color will change if the dye solution is made more acidic or basic.

 When your finished yarn is wound into a cake using a ball winder and swift, it is often called a cake of yarn.
 This step is typically done after your yarn has been dyed and dried, right before you’re about to start your project.